 Most everyone loves loaded appetizers filled with delicious cheese, but many make-at-home packaged products result in fillings that burst on the scene once cooked.
 Literally.
 No one likes exploding jalapeno poppers, blown out breakfast pockets or ruptured raviolis.
 The final cooking process can result in cheese bursting through a pastry pocket and other textural problems.

 These formulation fails can be difficult to overcome because the final preparation conditions are out of the manufacturer’s control.
 Ovens or frying temperatures that run too hot or freeze/thaw cycles from the grocer to a customer’s freezer can compromise the structural integrity of a filling.

-To overcome these challenges, consider the use of Grande Gusto®, an all-new, cost-effective cheese alternative that maintains consistency throughout the production process, upholds its integrity during thermal treatments, and withstands freeze/thaw cycles without viscosity breakdown.
+To overcome these challenges, consider the use of Grande Gusto®, an all-new functional whey protein ingredient that partially replaces fresh or powdered cheese and maintains consistency throughout the production process.
+It upholds its integrity during thermal treatments, and withstands freeze/thaw cycles without viscosity breakdown.

 Because it’s an all-natural ingredient made as part of the cheesemaking process, Grande Gusto has the same signature tang and umami as cheese, but without the storage and handling requirements.
 Not only does it comply with clean label initiatives, it also improves nutrition by reducing fat, calories and sodium.